 Ahh, coffee.
-The best smell for a coffee connoisseur, like yourself, to wake up to, and the best drink to get your morning off to a good start.
-Now, later in the day, you want to want a cup of coffee for an afternoon boost, but realize all you have are coffee beans and no coffee grounds.
+The best smell to wake up to and the best drink to get your morning off to a good start.
+Now, you want to make a cup of coffee for an afternoon boost later in the day, but realize all you have are beans and no coffee grounds.
 Not sure what to do?
 This article is for you.

 Places That Will Let You Grind Your Coffee Beans For Free

-Some stores and coffee shops will let you take your coffee beans in and grind them for free.
-Higher bracket places have the exception, though, that the coffee beans need to be purchased from their store or be a brand they sell.
+Some stores and coffee shops will let you take your roasted coffee beans in and grind them for free.
+However, higher-end shops require that the coffee beans be purchased from their store or be a brand they sell.

-Starbucks is the most widely known coffee chain in the United States.
-They offer the option for you to grind your coffee beans for free if the coffee beans are Starbucks coffee beans.
-You can’t bring in coffee from grocery stores.
+An American coffee company, Starbucks is the most widely known coffee chain and coffee product line in the United States.
+They offer the option to turn your beans into coffee grounds for free if they are Starbucks coffee beans.

-This is because they use the same grinder to grind their famous coffee beans as they use to grind your coffee beans.
-They have a certain level of integrity to uphold.
-If they grind any random non-Starbucks brand coffee beans in their grinders, the remnants of that brand will mix in, and the difference would compromise the quality and taste of their universal grind.
+This is because they’ll use the same grinder to grind their famous coffee beans as they use to grind up your coffee beans.
+They have a certain level of integrity to uphold, so if they grind up a random brand of coffee beans in their grinders, the remnants of those ground coffee beans will mix in and compromise the quality and consistent flavor of their universal grind.

-That being said, I have found a couple of times that if you go in at the right time, usually right before closing, they’ll do you a favor and grind your nonbrand coffee beans.
-This is because they clean their coffee machines every night at closing time, so if you get there right before then, you should be able to get your coffee beans ground.
+That said, I have occasionally found that if you go in at the right time, usually, just before closing, they’ll do you a favor and grind your coffee beans.
+This scenario works because they clean their equipment every night at closing time, so if you get there right before, you should be able to get your coffee beans ground.

 Believe it or not, Costco Wholesale Warehouse will allow you to grind your coffee beans for free.
-Depending on the Costco you shop at, you may find coffee grinders provided in their stores so that consumers can grind their coffee beans when they buy them in bulk.
+Depending on the Costco you shop at, you may find a coffee bean grinder in their stores so that consumers can grind their bulk gourmet coffee beans when they buy them.

-These stations are usually unmonitored, so it is up to you to grind them, but there are instructions printed on the grinders so that you can grind your coffee beans just the way you want them.
-If you still don’t understand the process or want someone to help you, reach out to an employee.
+These stations are usually unmonitored, so it is up to you to grind them, but instructions are printed on the grinders to help you grind your coffee beans just as you want them.
+If there’s a part of the process you still don’t understand, or you want someone to help you, then reach out to one of the employees.

 Unlike Starbucks, you can come into the store with any brand of coffee and have them ground.
-I feel the only downside to this is that you do not know how often the grinders get cleaned or what has gone through them.
-That could change the overall flavor of the coffee beans you want ground.
+The only downside is that you don’t know how often the grinders get cleaned or what has gone through them.
+Leftover coffee bean particles could change the overall flavor of the coffee beans you want ground.
 So it might be worth asking a Costco employee to clean the grinder before you use it.

-Many grocery stores have the same setup in their coffee aisles.
-If you can’t find a coffee grinder in the coffee aisle and purchased some coffee beans, you may want to ask the delicatessen or bakery employees what options you have.
+Many grocery stores have grinders in their coffee aisles.
+If you can’t find a coffee grinder in the coffee aisle and have purchased some coffee beans, you may want to ask the delicatessen or bakery employees what grind options they have.

-Unfortunately, the likelihood of having a coffee bean grinder varies from store to store.
+Unfortunately, not all stores have a coffee grinder on hand.
 If you are in a bind and don’t want to make an unnecessary trip to a store that may or may not have a coffee grinder, give them a call to find out before you go.

-You also have the option to go to one of your local coffee stores to get your coffee beans ground.
+You can also go to your local coffee shop to get your fresh roasted coffee beans ground.
 Usually, it is best to be a regular customer at the coffee shop you are visiting.
 If not, they may charge you to grind your coffee beans.

 In my experience, it’s all about timing.
 If you go to your local coffee shop when they are not busy, they will have no problem grinding your coffee beans.
 But in a pickle, I have had to pay a time or two to get it done.
 It’s usually not an actual item on their register, but instead, you have to buy coffee beans from their stock, then they will grind both bags for you.